-You will require a grade 5 in mathematics, grade 6 in English plus a humanities subject in addition to the general entry requirements.
+You will require a grade 6 in English, 6 in a humanities subject and 5 in mathematics in addition to the general entry requirements.

 Physical Geography

 - Water and carbon cycles: the dynamic and cyclical relationships associated with water and carbon - Hot desert environments and their margins: the characteristics of dry lands occurring at all latitudes - Coastal systems and landscapes: how the interaction of winds, waves currents and sediments develop the dynamic environments of the coastal zone - Hazards: focuses on the lithosphere and the atmosphere which present hazards to human populations - Ecosystems under stress: focuses on the nature and functioning of ecosystems and their relationship with human activities - Cold environments: the distinctive physical processes and landscapes associated with cold environments and the challenges and opportunities they present for human development.